kabk/go-theses-2022-pavlo-sharapata/content/03-the-origin.md

 </div>

-A term *fossil*, as mentioned, is derived from the Lingva Latina as *fossilis*, which means 'obtained by digging'.
+A term *fossil*, as mentioned earlier, is derived from the Lingva Latina as *fossilis*, which means '&hairsp;obtained by digging&hairsp;'.
 But not all fossils are actually obtained by digging&hairsp;—&hairsp;because we, humans, are also responsible for creating them from the get-go.
 Little did two inventors Joseph Aspdin and George Bartholomew know, that together with the first patent for cement manufacture (*Portland cement*, 1824) and the first concrete paved street in the United States (*Court Avenue*, 1893), they had unintentionally created perfect conditions for contemporary fossil preservation.
 Later this material will be used on an unimaginably gigantic scale, and today&hairsp;—&hairsp;it is absolutely impossible to imagine a street or a structure which is built without the use of this component.
 Now it is the second most used and consumed matter after water on our planet.
 It is used twice more than steel, wood, aluminum and plastic combined.<br>
 <br>

 I suppose we have all been lucky to look down once at our shoes and accidentally notice those little tracks left in wet concrete by a bird, a cat, a dog or any other street walking animal.
 And not only by an animal!
 The material is also able to conserve imprints of fallen leaves and branches, grass or seaweed, sand, rocks and even signs of weather like heavy wind, extreme heat, rain or lightning strikes.
 This is an ideal example of how a composite material of aggregates mixed together with some fluid cement can be even more efficient in preserving prints than the soft Jurassic ground that dinosaurs were stomping and leaving traces on.